Armor (film)

 Armor is a 2024 American action thriller film directed by Justin Routt and starring Sylvester Stallone, Jason Patric, Josh Wiggins, and Dash Mihok.
+The film tells the story of a father and son who work as security guards on an armored truck.
+They are robbed on a bridge and must try to survive and escape.

 Armor was simultaneously released in theaters and on demand in the United States on November 22, 2024.